bhutoria/bhutoria/README.md

 # 💫 About Me:
-# Hello, World! 👋<br><br>I'm Varun, a passionate full-stack developer with a love for crafting elegant and efficient software solutions. <br>With a strong background in web development, I thrive on solving complex challenges and continuously expanding my skill set.<br><br>## 🔭 Currently Working On<br><br>Exploring the use of LLMs for intelligent chatbots, content generation, and data analysis in full stack projects.<br><br>## 📚 Learning and Growing<br><br>I'm constantly learning and exploring new technologies to stay ahead of the curve.
+# Hello, World! 👋

+I'm Varun, a passionate full-stack developer with a love for crafting elegant and efficient software solutions. <br>With a strong background in web development, I thrive on solving complex challenges and continuously expanding my skill set.<br><br>

+## 🔭 Currently Working On

+Exploring the use of LLMs for intelligent chatbots, content generation, and data analysis in full stack projects.

+## 📚 Learning and Growing

+I'm constantly learning and exploring new technologies to stay ahead of the curve.

 ## 🌐 Socials: